-The Communication Design program will assist you in developing the creative, conceptual and technical skills necessary to meet the challenge of the digital, print, and new media marketplaces and create the opportunity for you to gain employment in the field, or to transfer to a four year institution.
-The program offers students an opportunity to select a 'specialized track' in their second year of studies either Print/Web or New Media.
+The program offers students an opportunity to select a 'specialized track' in their second year of studies - either Print/Web or New Media.

 Hands-On Learning

 Northampton's Communication Design program offers you a well-balanced education through classroom and computer lab learning experiences under the supervision of talented and experienced instructors, in the College's state-of-the-art facilities.
 This education will be critical when you enter the workforce or transfer to baccalaureate degree programs.